github/docs/README.md

 ## Contributing

-:memo: To find out how you can best contribute to GitHub's product documentation, see the [CONTRIBUTING](/CONTRIBUTING.md) guide.
+### Start contributing today:

+We accept a lot of [different contributions](link to types of contributions), and some that don't require you to write a single line of code.

+**Open an issue**
+If you've found a problem, you can open an issue using a [template](https://github.com/github/docs/issues/new/choose).

+**Join us in discussions**
-:mega: If you'd like help troubleshooting a PR, have a great new idea, or want to share something amazing you've learned in our docs, join us in [discussions](https://github.com/github/docs/discussions).
+We use GitHub Discussions to talk about all sorts of topics related to documentation and this site.
+For example: if you'd like help troubleshooting a PR, have a great new idea, or want to share something amazing you've learned in our docs, join us in [discussions](https://github.com/github/docs/discussions).

-:beetle: If you've found a problem, you can open an issue using a [template](https://github.com/github/docs/issues/new/choose).
+And that's it! :sparkles: That's all you need to know to get started easily as a member of the GitHub Documentation community.
+If you want to know a bit more, check out the Getting Started with Contributing guide in [CONTRIBUTING](/CONTRIBUTING.md)

+There are a few more things to know when your'e getting started with this repo:

-:question: If you're having trouble with your GitHub account, contact [Support](https://support.github.com/contact).
+1. If you're having trouble with your GitHub account, contact [Support](https://support.github.com/contact).

-:yellow_heart: We do not accept pull requests for translated content - see [CONTRIBUTING.md](/CONTRIBUTING.md) for more information.
+2. We do not accept pull requests for translated content - see [CONTRIBUTING.md](/CONTRIBUTING.md) for more information.

 ## READMEs